 ...Let your body change position if it wants to.
 Yes go ahead, scratch your head and that itch on your nose.
 Just let your body do whatever it usually does as it falls asleep.
 But your mind doesn't have to go to sleep..."

--Having a dim, dark, cool room.
-Consider getting blackout curtains so that you can sleep in longer. :)
+-Having a dark and cool room.
+Consider getting blackout curtains, a sleep mask, or even covering your windows with aluminum foil so that you can sleep in longer.

 MY FAVORITE BOOKS